|

 Students and those waiting for homes to be built, for example, have to find a place to store their furniture and housewares between academic years or until their new place is finished.

-But a four-year-old Toronto company is aiming to extend not only its operations, but a message that moving to a smaller dwelling needn’t be a nightmarish experience.
+But an eleven-year-old Toronto Storage company is aiming to extend not only its operations, but a message that moving to a smaller dwelling needn’t be a nightmarish experience.

-Cliff Beaton and Richard Frappier, co-owners of Storage Stadium, have tried to revolutionize the way people store their goods.
+Cliff Beaton, owner of Storage Stadium, has tried to revolutionize the way people store their goods.

-They stress Toronto's Storage Stadium is not a moving company.
-Instead it focuses on the long and short-term storage of items in crates in a warehouse facility – seems like an old concept until Beaton and Frappier explain their system in detail.
+He stresses Toronto’s Storage Stadium is not a moving company.
+Instead it focuses on the long and short-term storage of items in storage units in a warehouse facility – seems like an old concept until Beaton explains the system in detail.

-Where Beaton and Frappier decided to make alterations on the old self-storage idea was to bring the 1.52-metre wide, 2.13-metre deep and 2.44-metre tall crates to customers' homes for a fee of $169, regardless of the number of crates needed.
-From there, customers can fill the crates themselves, or pay a Storage Stadium employee to do the job for a rate of $28 per hour, per worker.
-"The customer has total control over the price," Beaton says.
-Clients can even bring their "stuff" to the Storage Stadium facility, leaving only the $74 per calendar month storage fee to pay.
+Where Beaton decided to make alterations on the old self storage idea was to bring the 1.52-metre wide, 2.13-metre deep and 2.44-metre tall storage units to customers’ homes.
+From there, customers can fill the storage units themselves, or pay a Storage Stadium employee to do the job.
+“The customer has total control over the price,” Beaton says.
+Clients can even bring their “stuff” to the Storage Stadium facility, leaving only the monthly storage fee to pay.

-According to Frappier, the concept is a simple one that the two wanted to develop in order to meet customer demands that fell between the services provided by moving companies and self-storage facilities.
+According to Beaton, the concept is a simple one that he wanted to develop in order to meet customer demands that fell between the services provided by moving companies and self storage facilities.

 "At one end of the spectrum, you have the moving companies charging a fairly significant rate, handling the items several times, and we thought there was a significant market in between," he says.

-The Storage Stadium concept came to Beaton when he learned of similar services in the United States that offer storage, but without manpower to pack the crates or moving blankets to protect the contents.
+The Toronto Storage Stadium concept came to Beaton when he learned of similar services in the United States that offer storage, but without manpower to pack the storage units or moving blankets to protect the contents.

-"The biggest thing that people like is that integrity factor.
-They see it going into the vault and they see it coming out of that same vault.
-They have that piece of mind that there won’t be any missing items."
+“The biggest thing that people like is that integrity factor.
+They see it going into the storage unit and they see it coming out of that same storage unit.
+They have that piece of mind that there won’t be any missing items.”
+That is why Storage Stadium is the premier Toronto self storage company.

 Chris Atchison/Metro Toronto